 Born: 1921, 1933, 1945, 1957, 1969, 1981, 1993, 2005

 “Self-confidence” is a keyword that best describes people belonging to this sign.
 It is this very self-confidence that makes people under this sign look arrogant or cocky (pun intended).
 This confidence is due to fiercely independent nature.

 They also not only take pride in themselves but in their community too.
 Additionally, they are sentimental and possessive.

 Born: 1922, 1934, 1946, 1958, 1970, 1982, 1994, 2006

 A dog as an animal stands for “loyalty and companionship” and people under this sign represent these very same virtues.
 They are jovial in nature, love to make people laugh.
 These people are ever ready to serve as and when required, but they are also always willing to fight for a cause.

 Born: 1923, 1935, 1947, 1959, 1971, 1983, 1995, 2007

 “Sincerity and honesty” is what people under this sign can best be described as.
 The simple fact is the people belonging to this sign cannot lie.
-Due to their honesty they are trustworthy individuals.
-They possess a child like wonder which is both charming and captivating at the same time.
+Due to their honesty, they are trustworthy individuals.
+They possess a childlike wonder which is both charming and captivating at the same time.
 These people are also family oriented individuals.

-So as can be seen, each of 12 animals represent the individual characteristics of the Zodiac sign perfectly.
+So as can be seen, each of 12 animals represents the individual characteristics of the Zodiac sign perfectly.
 With 2016 being the “Year of the Monkey” here is hoping a great year for all the 12 Chinese Zodiac signs.